DustinSchouten/MaykinMediaDefaultProject/README.rst

 Tests
 #####
-In this project, seven unit tests are added in ``tests.py``.
+In this project, all of the unit tests are added in ``tests.py``.
 These tests can be easily run with the command ``python manage.py test HotelApp`` in the terminal.

 References
 ==========